 The digital revolution has upended not only how we are consuming media, but also how much media we are consuming on a regular basis.
 In 2015, companies spent an estimated $30 billion on marketing, in what came to be known as the “Mediapalooza.”
 During this time, many of the world’s biggest advertisers closely re-examined the efficacy of their marketing agencies, and made significant changes where necessary.
-With industry titans reassessing their marketing relationships, the logical conclusion for marketing agencies was to find and secure as many contracts as possible.
+With industry titans reassessing their marketing relationships, knowing which digital marketing agency RFP is right for your business can be incredibly valuable.

 However, with so much competition in the marketplace, it is absolutely vital, that agencies spend the proper amount of time and effort customizing their proposals.
 As AdAge puts it, “RFPs are not simple, cookie-cutter documents where agencies need only fill in the blanks with stock answers they’ve developed over time for the purpose of responding to RFPs.”
 While many individual queries in an RFP may be similar (if not identical), responses need to be as distinct and specific as possible, tailoring their responses to each individual request.